qeeqbox/chameleon/README.md

 - Code Cleanup
 - Switching some servers to twisted
 - Adding graceful connection close (error response)
-- Implementing the rest of servers
+- Implementing the rest of the servers
-- Adding some detection logic to the sinffer
+- Adding some detection logic to the sniffer
 - Adding a control panel

 ## Resources